 eBay Pursues China Growth & Ad Revenue Boost As Investors React To Slowing Performance

-eBay's stock price fell today on reports analysts at Jefferies downgraded the company from to "underperform" from "hold", citing concerns about slowing ad revenue growth and possible headwinds in cross border trade from China.
+eBay's stock price fell today on reports analysts at Jefferies downgraded the company to "underperform" from "hold", citing concerns about slowing ad revenue growth and possible headwinds in cross border trade from China.

 “We see decelerating advertising revenue combining [with] increased marketing investments for sluggish profit growth,” the analysts said.